Can I Recover Compensation for Food Poisoning?

 Russell Nicolet, Food Poisoning Lawyer

-The stress involved in filing a legal claim is the last thing you should worry about as you recover from food poisoning.
-When you retain experienced legal counsel to advocate for you, you can relieve yourself of this burden and instead work with a knowledgeable team that can help you go after the maximum damages you deserve.
+When you retain experienced legal counsel to advocate for you, you can relieve yourself of this burden and work with a knowledgeable team to help you go after the maximum damages you deserve.

-Once these attorneys are hired, they can not only determine if you have a valid legal case but they can also:
+Once these attorneys are hired, they can not only determine if you have a valid legal case, but they can also:

 • Investigate your food poisoning incident in detail and determine the extent of your damages and liability.